Finding Community Service and Volunteering for Groups

 Most people want to volunteer for nonprofit organizations.
 Registered nonprofits based in the USA have a federal tax i.d. number.
 If you aren't sure if an organization based in the USA is a registered nonprofit, ask if they have a federal tax id number, or look up the organization on Guidestar.org, a database of all registered nonprofit organizations in the USA.

-Your group will be responsible for its own transportation to and from a site.
+Your group will be responsible for its own transportation to and from a site, and many sites have VERY limited parking.
 Start thinking about that now: will you take mass transit?
 Ride a bicycle?
 Walk?
-If someone is going to drive you, has that person already committed to always be available during certain days, and certain times of days?
+Car pool?

 If any members of the group are under 18, each will have to get a parent or guardian to sign a permission slip that affirms he or she is permitted to volunteer.
 You will get this permission slip from an organization that wants you to volunteer.